-The average pay for a Sanitarian is $18.44 per hour.
+The average salary for a Sanitarian is $45,860.

 Sanitarians typically work in public health divisions of states, counties, cities and towns; they are sometimes referred to as public health inspectors.
 Sanitarians' primary role is to promote public health.
 Their duties may include conducting environmental health inspections at restaurants and other food service establishments, hotels, campgrounds, swimming pools, water and sewage treatment systems, hospitals, adult care facilities and other locations.
 Additionally, they must prepare inspection…Read more

 - Inspect sanitation levels and procedures for various programs or institutions.

 - Travel to different locations.